ietf-wg-dult/threat-model/draft-ietf-dult-threat-model.md

 ### Impersonation Attack

-Attackers might be able to impersonate legitimate tracking devices and successfully authenticate within crowd-sourced location tracking networks, enabling tracking without complying with the DULT protocol.
+Attackers might be able to impersonate legitimate tracking devices and successfully authenticate within crowdsourced location tracking networks, enabling tracking without complying with the DULT protocol.
 This can be done by [deploying custom tags](https://www.hackster.io/news/fabian-braunlein-s-esp32-powered-find-you-tag-bypasses-apple-s-airtag-anti-stalking-protections-0f2c9ee7da74) or by using [devices to mimic tags](https://cec.gmu.edu/news/2025-02/find-my-hacker-how-apples-network-can-be-potential-tracking-tool).
 By impersonating an authorized tag, an attacker could inject false location data, misattribute tag ownership, or evade detection by appearing as a trusted device or rotating identifiers frequently to evade detection.
 This tactic increases the difficulty of accurately identifying unauthorized tracking attempts and undermines the reliability of the network.
 Currently, no fully effective mitigation exists.
 However, improvements in authentication mechanisms, such as cryptographic signing of broadcasts, and anomaly detection techniques may help reduce the risk.

-The impact of this attack is high, as it enables real-time location tracking by exploiting the behavior of crowd-sourced location networks.
+The impact of this attack is high, as it enables real-time location tracking by exploiting the behavior of crowdsourced location networks.
 The likelihood is medium and the feasibility is moderate; while examples have been demonstrated by researchers, attacks depend on either deploying custom hardware or exploiting platform-specific capabilities such as unrestricted Bluetooth broadcasting.
 As a result, the overall risk level is considered high.
 Protocol-level authentication is needed to validate tracker identities and prevent these attacks.
 Operating systems can partially mitigate software impersonation attacks by restricting low-level BLE broadcasting unless elevated privileges are granted.

 ### Replay Attack